 Bonus rooms: Be sure to “define” your bonus room, for example as an office, playroom, or guest room.
 “Many buyers lack visual ability, so therefore an undefined space becomes a negative,” Haase notes.

-Renovations: The majority of buyers are seeking turnkey homes, and unfinished or unrepaired items will be used as bargaining chips.
+Renovations: The majority of buyers are seeking turnkey homes, and unfinished or unrepaired items will be used as bargaining chips during a spring sale.
 Think carefully, however, before you upgrade.
 Research the current tastes of recent local buyers in your area first before choosing to do any major upgrades.
 Base the upgrades on the buyers’ tastes rather than your own, and keep the average cost of the neighboring homes in mind.

 Bottom line: “A property should present an idealized lifestyle in an understated and relatable way,” Haase sums up.